-An unambiguous description/definition of the function(s) to be outsourced and the duties of both parties.

-- A notice period for the termination of the contract by the service provider which is long enough to enable the insurance company to find an alternative solution. - That the insurance company is able to terminate the arrangement for outsourcing where necessary without detriment to the continuity and quality of its provision of services to policyholders. - The terms and conditions, where applicable, under which the service provider may suboutsource any of the outsourced functions and activities. - That the service provider's duties and responsibilities deriving from its agreement with the insurance company shall remain unaffected by any sub-outsourcing. - An agreed standard of resources and service, supported as necessary by performance measures. - A requirement for regular detailed reporting to a specific frequency from the service provider in respect of their duties and activities. - The service provider must have appropriate measures to protect personal data, per prevailing data protection legislation. - The requirement to comply with all applicable laws and any other guidelines designated by the Company. - An annual review. - An outsourcing appendix is included within agreements with outsourced partners as standard.
+- An unambiguous description/definition of the function(s) to be outsourced and the duties of both parties. - A notice period for the termination of the contract by the service provider which is long enough to enable the insurance company to find an alternative solution. - That the insurance company is able to terminate the arrangement for outsourcing where necessary without detriment to the continuity and quality of its provision of services to policyholders. - The terms and conditions, where applicable, under which the service provider may suboutsource any of the outsourced functions and activities. - That the service provider's duties and responsibilities deriving from its agreement with the insurance company shall remain unaffected by any sub-outsourcing. - An agreed standard of resources and service, supported as necessary by performance measures. - A requirement for regular detailed reporting to a specific frequency from the service provider in respect of their duties and activities. - The service provider must have appropriate measures to protect personal data, per prevailing data protection legislation. - The requirement to comply with all applicable laws and any other guidelines designated by the Company. - An annual review. - An outsourcing appendix is included within agreements with outsourced partners as standard.
 In summary, it requires outsourced partners to comply with applicable laws, grant audit access to the Company and its regulators and have appropriate contingency plans.
+The outsourcing appendix has been expanded in line with EIOPA's guidelines on outsourcing to cloud service providers.